Global equity investment philosophy

 This Edinburgh based team provides solutions for clients seeking global exposure.
 Their unique approach, a combination of Experience, Future Quality and Execution, means they are continually “joining the dots” across geographies, sectors and companies, to find the opportunities that others simply don’t see.

-Our five portfolio managers have an average of 23 years’ industry experience and have worked together as a Global Equity team for eight years.
-Two portfolio analysts, Michael Chen (joined in February 2019) and Ellie Stephenson (joined in September 2019) are the first in a new generation of talent on the path to becoming portfolio managers.
+Our five portfolio managers have an average of 25 years’ industry experience and have worked together as a Global Equity team for eight years.
+Two portfolio analysts, Michael Chen and Ellie Stephenson joined in 2019 followed by Finn Stewart in 2022, the first in a new generation of talent on the path to becoming portfolio managers.
 The team’s deliberate flat structure fosters individual accountability and collective responsibility.
 It is designed to take advantage of the diversity of backgrounds and areas of specialisation to ensure the team can find the investment opportunities others don’t.

 The team’s philosophy is based on the belief that investing in a portfolio of Future Quality companies will lead to outperformance over the long term.
-They define Future Quality as a business that can generate sustained growth in cash flow and improving returns on investment.
-They believe the rewards are greatest where these qualities are sustainable and the valuation is attractive.
-This concept underpins everything the team does.
+They define Future Quality as a business that can attain and sustain high return on investment.
+We believe that ESG considerations and Future Quality investments are not independent of each other and as such the team evaluate the materiality of ESG factors when assessing the Future Quality potential of each stock.

 Effective execution is essential to fully harness Future Quality ideas in portfolios.
 We combine a differentiated process with a highly collaborative culture to achieve our goal: high conviction portfolios delivering the best outcome for clients.
 It is this combination of extensive experience, Future Quality style and effective execution that offers a compelling and differentiated outcome for our clients.